quanal/Captain-Commando/docs/final.md

 ## Approaches
 <h4>Environment</h4>

+Regarding to build the environment for the agent to interact, there are 2 states that we have come across.

+Status report state:
+- As we showed that in in the status report state, we can only have the maze (with biggger size added).

+Final state:
+In the final state, we took some office hours with Professor to figure out how to add more items on the maze so that the agent can try its actions/movements:

 <ul><b>These materials have been used in this project to create the environment and all items, blocks, and entities:</b>
   <li>Tutorial 5</li>
   <li>craft_work.py</li>